Next Steps - Accepted Transfer Students

 During a Hawk Day, you’ll connect with fellow incoming students, explore ways to get involved at HNU and learn more about the resources and people that are here to support you along the way.
 Please note that there are several requirements that must be completed prior to attending a Hawk Day.

 Spring 2021 residence halls: In the ongoing interest of health and safety, the residence halls will continue to be single-occupancy during the spring semester.
 Students who opted not to live on campus in the fall may apply for the limited number of rooms available.
-The spring housing application will open on November 15 and the priority deadline is December 15.
-Housing for spring 2021 will be offered based on availability and students will be placed on a waitlist if we reach capacity.

 Transfer students living off-campus have the option to choose a meal plan only.
 To select a meal plan only, please contact Ang Banez, Assistant Director of Housing & Residential Life Banez@hnu.edu